bluejekyll/blog/_posts/2017-08-06-type-parameters.md

 }
 ```

 This allows the return type, `Output` to be declared separately from the `Add` trait.
-The trait bound for `add` basically says this, `add` can be defined for any type, but it can only be added to itself.
+The trait bound for `add` basically says this, `add` can be defined for any type, but it can only be added to itself (turns out I learned something new today, the RHS is just defaulted to the same type, see examples below [[2]](?#2)).
 This means that `2 /*usize*/ + "3" /*&str*/;` is not legal.
 It does allow us to change the output though.
 Let's make up some types, say `BitField8` and `BitField16` types.
 We'll define `add` on `BitField8` which will append one to another and return a `BitField16`:

 ```rust
 struct BitField8(u8);